But it doesn't have to be that way.

 While it might seem overly minimal to only include three examples of her work, Daveid did her portfolio a service by including her best, most noteworthy campaigns.
 At the end of the day, it's better to have fewer examples of excellence in your portfolio than many examples of mediocrity.

-9) The Beast is Back
+9. The Beast Is Back

 Christopher Lee's portfolio is busy and colorful in a way that works.
 When you read more about Lee on his easily navigable site, you realize that such a fun and vibrant homepage is perfect for an illustrator and toy designer.

-His web portfolio highlights eye-catching designs with recognizable brands, such as Target and Mario, along with links to purchase his work.
+Known by his brand name, "The Beast Is Back," Lee's web portfolio highlights eye-catching designs with recognizable brands, such as Target and Mario, along with links to purchase his work.
 This is another gallery-style portfolio with pops of color that make it fun and give it personality, thus making it more memorable.

 Best Practices for Portfolio Websites